 Whilst the prison is one of the most visited places in the capital of Vietnam, the city is home to a range of markets that sell anything and everything from food to clothes.

 The capital is full of history and the Chinese and French influence is evident in large parts of this fast-growing city.

 Mekong Delta tours are a must when visiting the south of Vietnam as it is a water wonderland.
 The rich soil in the delta means that this green and lush region actually produces a third of the country’s overall agricultural output.

 Visitors will be able to see what life is like and can visit houses, restaurants and markets that are all on water.
 Holidaymakers will be able to see water buffaloes and farmers living side-by-side in this beautiful part of the world.

-The largest Vietnam city is Saigon, which really grew under the occupation of the US.
+The largest Vietnam city is Ho Chi Minh (formerly Saigon), which really grew under the occupation of the US.
 Now the sleek skyscrapers and historic temples in the city welcome travellers in their droves.

-Trips to Saigon are certainly a must as you can dine at classy restaurants or try traditional Vietnamese foods in street markets as well as visit popular attractions like the Cu Chi Tunnels, the War Remnants Museum and the Reunification Palace.
+Trips to Ho Chi Minh are certainly a must as you can dine at classy restaurants or try traditional Vietnamese foods in street markets as well as visit popular attractions like the Cu Chi Tunnels, the War Remnants Museum and the Reunification Palace.

 Choose a holiday to Vietnam with Wendy Wu Tours, the UK’s leading Asia Experts.
 Our award winning escorted, fully inclusive tours visit all the major sights of Vietnam for an unforgettable holiday.